 In an article for Psychology Today, clinical psychologist Lisa Firestone noted that most people are uncomfortable with competitiveness.

 "Because these feelings often feel unacceptable to us, we tend to ward them off or disguise them in ways that can be hurtful to ourselves and to others," Firestone said.
 "When we suppress these feelings, we leave them to fester and impact us in a variety of negative ways."

 When competition goes sour

 According to a 2014 study from Monster, the majority of U.S. workers say the competition they have with co-workers or bosses has hurt their job performance.
-Of those surveyed, 55 percent of those who have a workplace rivalry said it has created undue stress and reduced their productivity, and 20 percent said it has gotten them into trouble with management.
+Of those surveyed, 55% who said they had a workplace rivalry reported the rivalry created undue stress and reduced their productivity, and 20% said it led to negative impacts, including trouble with management.

 "Balance is key," Slayter said.
 "Let workplace competition motivate you to perform your best, but don't get distracted by jealousy."